ros-industrial/rep/rep-ixxxx.rst

 *ranges*, instead of individual Elements.
 Each range has an associated feature descriptor, which encodes whether the server supports a certain feature or not for that range (ie: analogue Elements may be resettable, digital may not be).
+In addition, a global descriptor is used to report on features that are not range or type specific.

 Addressing